Penn-Birmingham Transatlantic Fellowship Program: 2022-2023 Fellows

 Joel C. Sati

-Stacy carried out her doctoral research at the Faculty of Law at the University of Oxford broadly in the field of refugee law.
-After working in refugee camps in Greece, Turkey, and Bulgaria for three years, between 2013 and 2016, Stacy resolved to examine how refugee status determination procedures are conducted in practice.
-Stacy conducted fieldwork in 2016 and remained in ‘the field’ for years afterward.
-Before this, Stacy completed a Master of Science at the Department of International Development at the University of Oxford.
-She previously studied International Law, Archaeology, and Ethics at Harvard University and International Law at the University of Geneva.
-Stacy completed her Honors Bachelor of Arts at McGill University.
+Stacy holds a PhD from the Faculty of Law at the University of Oxford and a MSc from the Department of International Development at the University of Oxford.
+She previously studied International Law, Archaeology, and Ethics at Harvard University, and International Law at the University of Geneva.
+Stacy completed her Hons.
+BA at McGill University.

 His research interests lie in the areas of urban sociology, social class, poverty, gentrification, inequality within the United States and Latin America.
 He is particularly interested in how social class manifests itself in urban space, communities, and the built environment.
 This includes an interest in looking at gentrification and poverty in U.S. and Latin American cities.